cjrams/clang-tools-demo/clang-tidy/README.md

 # Clang-Tidy sample

-* Modernize: Simple sample, withoput compilation library.
+* Modernize: Simple sample, without compilation library.
 Run with `clang-tidy modernize.cpp -checks=modernize-*` or use the script `run-modernize.sh`

 	```
 	No compilation database found in ../clang-tools-demo/clang-tidy or any parent directory